Last updated: 9 June 2026

 Step 3: Stay inside your overpayment allowance

-Most UK mortgages allow overpayments up to a set percentage each year without fees.
-The most common threshold is around 10% of the outstanding balance, but the details vary by lender and product.
-Fixed-rate deals are where the real risk sits, because breaching your allowance can trigger Early Repayment Charges that wipe out the benefit.
+Most UK fixed-rate mortgages allow overpayments up to 10% of the outstanding balance per year without fees, according to both MoneyHelper and Sprive's own FAQ.
+Tracker and variable-rate products often allow unlimited overpayments, but exact terms vary by lender.
+The real risk is on fixed-rate deals, where breaching your allowance can trigger Early Repayment Charges that wipe out the benefit.

 Action: Before you send extra money, check your annual overpayment allowance, whether it resets yearly, and whether your deal has ERCs.
 Our Sprive overpayment rules guide covers the app-specific detail, and our mortgage overpayment UK explainer covers the broader rules.